 If you have time:

 We had an unforgettable trip and enjoyed all of the sightseeing (although we were “pictured out” by the end), but our best moments were had simply absorbing local culture and trying the dizzying array of foods.
+It just goes to show that a successful family vacation need not be centered around theme parks or water parks (although you can certainly do a lot of that in Japan and China as well!)
 Next time we plan a trip to this part of the world, we would explore some other countries – perhaps, Southeast Asia.

 About Amy Andrews: Amy lives in both Charlotte, North Carolina and New York City with her husband and two children, ages nine and seven.
 Their love of family travel was cemented during a two-year stint in London and they travel as much as possible.